telerik/report-server-docs/dotnet-docs/windows-installation.md

 ### Automatic Configuration

-The installation wizard will do the initial configuration of RS.NET and RS.NET Service Agent on Windows, making them ready-to-run.
+The installation wizard will do the initial configuration of _RS.NET_ and _RS.NET Service Agent_ on Windows, making them ready-to-run.

-For configuring RS.NET and RS.NET Service Agent on non-windows platforms, please, check [this article](link to other article with linux/docker docs).
+###  Initialization process

+1. When the Report Server is started for the first time, the user is supposed to pass the _Configure Storage_ and _Register Administrator_ pages.
+The settings from these pages are stored in a file named `ReportServerAdmin.json`.
+1. Next, the RS.NET checks its `appsettings.json` configuration file for the key __InitialAgentUrl__.
+If the installation has passed successfully, the key must exist and must have a valid value like `http://localhost:84`.
+This is where the MSI has registered the __RS.NET Service Agent__.
+1. The RS.NET calls the above URL and passes the storage settings to the service agent.
+They are saved in a file in the RS.NET Service Agent's directory, named `\Services\.NET\ServiceAgent.json`.
+If such a file does not exist, the agent was not initialized or registered in the IIS.